malvasochiara/signal-noise-simulator/README.md

 python signal_builder.py --num_components 5 --duration 1.0 --sampling_rate 250 --save /path/to/directory
 ```

-When using the `--save` option, the generated signal is saved as a `.csv` file.
+When using the `--save` option, the generated signal is saved as a `.csv` file with a descriptive name that includes a timestamp to prevent overwriting.
 You can find example saved signals (both clean and with noise) in the [`generated_results`](generated_results/) folder.

 ### 4️⃣ Use a Configuration File